alpipego/awp-router/README.md

 $dispatcher= new \Alpipego\AWP\Router\Dispatcher();
 ```

-The dispatcher takes a `CustomRouterInterface` and a `TemplateRouterInterface` as optional arguments, if none are provided, the default Routers are initialised.
+The dispatcher takes a `CustomRouterInterface`, a `TemplateRouterInterface`, and a `AjaxRouterInterface` as optional arguments, if none are provided, the default Routers are initialised.

 ## Custom Routes
 ```php